fflowio/mobile_game/README.md

   }

 ```
-Oops, the errors are just getting worse!
+Shame, the errors are just getting worse!
 You fixed the cardsToChoose() error, but now there are
 three selectCard errors instead.

 Take a quick look in the image_helpers.dart file at the randomPictureLink method.
 A helpful
 comment at the top says you need to provide a selectCard method.
 You'd better do that now!

-5.2 selectCard
+### 5.2 selectCard

 Add the selectCard() method now, near the cardsToChoose() method